cycloptux/GiselleBot-Documentation/docs/source/modules/util.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Removes any number of roles from any number of users.
+If ``@everyone`` (or the server ID) is used as one of the parameters, the role(s) will be removed from everyone in the server.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^